Article - 4 minute read

 Acute Illness Investigation

 When your cat becomes lethargic, stops eating, or vomits repeatedly, blood work identifies causes that aren’t obvious from physical examination.
+Common blood tests can help identify the underlying cause of symptoms.
 Kidney failure, liver disease, pancreatitis, infections, and metabolic disorders produce similar symptoms.

 Senior Care Monitoring

 Senior cats need blood work every six months because age-related diseases progress quickly.
+Geriatric cats especially benefit from regular blood work to monitor for age-related diseases and maintain health.
 Hyperthyroidism, chronic kidney disease, and diabetes can develop between annual exams.

 Chronic Condition Management